AUAUST/clients-intscr-typetester/README.md

 ### Composer

 Kirby-related dependencies are managed via [Composer](https://getcomposer.org) and located in the `vendor` directory.
-To install them, run:
+Install them with:

 ```bash
 composer install